Discourse on Inequality: Dedication

 The work is dedicated to the state of Geneva, Rousseau's birthplace.
 On the face of the dedication, he praises Geneva as a good, if not perfect, republic.
 The qualities he picks out for praise include the stability of its laws and institutions, the community spirit of its inhabitants, and its good relations with neighboring states, neither threatening them nor threatened by them, and the well-behaved women of Geneva.
 However, this is not how Geneva truly was.
 This is the type of regime Rousseau wished for.
 The epistle dedicatory is a highly ironic and idealized version of the Geneva Rousseau really wanted.
 Also, his description is in great contrast with Paris, where he had spent many years previous to writing this discourse, and which he had left bitterly.
 Thus, his description of Geneva is in part a statement against Paris.

+Analysis

+The Second Discourse has prompted varying interpretations, particularly regarding Rousseau's views on the state of nature.
+In the work, Rousseau describes the state of nature as "a state which no longer exists, which perhaps never existed, which probably never will exist, and yet about which it is necessary to have accurate notions in order to judge properly our own present state."
+According to one view, Rousseau's account of the state of nature is no more than a philosophical device to separate the natural and artificial parts of human psychology.
+Another view holds that Rousseau approached the transition from nature to society as a historical reality.
+According to David Wootton, Rousseau was the first social contract theorist to take this approach, whereas preceding theorists treated the state of nature as a theoretical, not historical, condition that exists where government is absent (e.g. on the open ocean).
+A third interpretation asserts that Rousseau intended his account of the state of nature as "a fiction or myth" which would make its readers nostalgic for a past which never existed.